megaannum/vimside/README.md

 or

     call owner.Set("ensime-install-path", $HOME . "/vimfiles/vim-addons/ensime")

+If installed with pathogen, those paths are

+    $HOME/.vim/bundle/ensime

+or

+    $HOME/vimfiles/bundle/ensime

 Then depending upon the name of the build directory, which is under the 'ensime-install-path' Option value directory location, you would